imi-bigpicture/wsidicomizer/README.md

 ### Arguments:
 -i, --input, path to input wsi file
 -o, --output, path to output folder
--d, --dataset, optional path to json file defining base dataset -t, --tile_size, required depending on input format -l, --levels, optional levels to include
+-t, --tile-size, required depending on input format -d, --dataset, optional path to json file defining base dataset -t, --tile-size, required depending on input format -l, --levels, optional levels to include
+-w, --workers, number of threads to use
+--chunk-size, number of tiles to give each worker at a time --format, encoding format to use if re-encoding. 'jpeg' or 'jpeg2000' --quality, quality to use if re-encoding.
+--subsampling, subsampling option to use if re-encoding.

 ### Flags
---no_label, do not include label(s)
+--no-label, do not include label(s)
---no_overview, do not include overview(s)
+--no-overview, do not include overview(s) --no-confidential, do not include confidential metadata from image

 ## Basic notebook-usage
 ***Create module datasets (Optional)***